-After her experience at the United Nations in New York during the World Trade Center attacks on September 11, 2001, Virginia Swain, CEO and Director, founded the Institute for Global Leadership provided training and consultation for leaders and teams to adapt to the changed dynamics of a post-9/11 world.
+After her experience at the United Nations in New York during the World Trade Center attacks on September 11, 2001, Virginia Swain founded the Institute for Global Leadership to provide training and consultation for leaders and teams to adapt to the changed dynamics of a post-9/11 world.
 Through the Institute, Virginia and her associates develop coaching and training programs to help clients develop personal, interpersonal, systemic and global competencies in business, community, institutional, national and world environments.

-Through the Institute and the training of Reconciliation Leaders, we live by, teach and incorporate the 17 sustainable development goals of the United Nations through its Global Compact in every challenge address by the Global Mediation and Reconciliation Service.
+Through the Institute and the training of Reconciliation Leaders, we address every challenge with a Global Mediation and Reconciliation Service.
 We are members of The Global Movement for The Culture of Peace(GMCoP).
 The Culture of Peace is defined by the United Nations as a “set of values, attitudes, modes of behavior and ways of life that reject violence and prevent conflicts by tackling their root causes to solve problems through dialogue and negotiation among individuals, groups and nations.”

 Learn more about the Global Compact, GMCop and our other partners and affiliations here.

 A post-9/11 world requires people and institutions to serve the common good with a larger perspective, replacing the politics of self-interest.
 In the years since 2001, the Institute has flourished with two key initiatives to serve the common good and address the “global problematique”.
 In global service, the Institute offers:

 - Training for vocationally called Reconciliation Leaders who facilitate the Peacebuilding Process of Reconciliation to Develop Political Will.